Dnefedkin/docs/content/how-to/external-probe.md

 External probe type allows you to run arbitrary, complex probes through Cloudprober.
 An external probe runs an independent external program for actual probing.
-Cloudprober calculates probe metrics based on program's exit status and execution time.
+Cloudprober calculates probe metrics based on program's exit status and time elapsed in execution.
 Cloudprober also allows external programs to provide additional metrics over stdout.

 ## Sample Probe
 To understand how it works, lets create a sample probe that sets and gets a key